 After you clicked the OK button you can start entering values for the table.
 We suggest you enter the values as

 Feel free to add more optional Types.

-Via the Allow\Blank\State property of the oMediaTypes validation table you can indicate whether the value may be left blank or not.
-If the value is not set to True the user must select a value from the list when
+Via the Allow\Blank\State property of the oMediaTypes validation table you can indicate whether the value may

-■ DataDict.pkg
+DataDict.pkg